Hibbett Neel, PE

 Hibbett’s commitment to the community is one of the pillars on which he built the firm.
 He is actively involved in local community affairs and is serving or has served on numerous boards, including Catholic Charities, Citizens Southwest, Community Foundation of Greater Jackson, Jackson State University School of Engineering, Jackson 2000, Jackson Association of Neighborhoods, Keep Jackson Beautiful, Leadership Jackson, Metro Jackson Chamber of Commerce, and Mississippi Blood Services.

 In January 2016, Hibbett was honored by the Mississippi Business Journal, which named him one of Mississippi’s top CEOs for 2015.
-In April 2016, he was honored by the Deep South Chapter of the Institute of Transportation Engineers, which presented him with its inaugural Private Sector Achievement Award during the group’s Annual Meeting in Nashville.
-And in June 2016, at the DSITE’s Summer meeting in Biloxi (MS), Hibbett was honored again, this time receiving the President’s Award.
+In April 2016, he was honored by the Deep South Chapter of the Institute of Transportation Engineers (ITE), which presented him with its inaugural Private Sector Achievement Award during the group’s Annual Meeting in Nashville.
+In June 2016, at the DSITE’s Summer meeting in Biloxi (MS), Hibbett was honored again, this time receiving the President’s Award.
+And in January 2018, Hibbett was honored again by ITE, when that international organization named him as an Honorary Member.
+Honorary Membership is the highest recognition of notable and outstanding professional achievement presented by ITE, which has 17,000 members worldwide.
+Only 80 members have received Honorary Member status since 1933.

 Hibbett has received numerous other professional recognitions, including the 2014 Goodwill Industries Volunteer Service Award; the 2012 American Council of Engineering Companies Teddy Roosevelt Award; the 2011 ITE Burton W. Marsh Award for Distinguished Service; and the 2010 Greater Jackson Chamber Partnership Mississippi-Pat Yarborough Community Service Award.

 In 1990, recognizing there was an alarming lack of minority engineers in private practice, Hibbett started a minority scholarship program aimed at helping more minorities enter the engineering field.
 The firm has since awarded more than $300,000 in minority scholarships and earned national recognition from the American Society of Civil Engineers, which in 2004 awarded Neel-Schaffer with its National Diversity Champion Award.
-The scholarship program has been a big success, with seven recipients joining Neel-Schaffer upon graduation.
-Four are currently employed by the firm, three as professional engineers.
+The scholarship program has been a big success, with eight recipients joining Neel-Schaffer upon graduation.
+Two are currently employed by the firm as engineers.

-Hibbett has been a longtime member of and advocate for ITE, on a local and international level.
-A worldwide organization with some 17,000 members, ITE “facilitates the application of technology and scientific principles to research, planning, functional design, implementation, operation, policy development, and management for any mode of ground transportation.”
+Hibbett has been a longtime member of and advocate for ITE, an organization that “facilitates the application of technology and scientific principles to research, planning, functional design, implementation, operation, policy development, and management for any mode of ground transportation.”

 In 2014, Hibbett served as the International President of this prestigious organization.
 Through his travels, he has gained a great appreciation for sustainable design techniques and how they can be used to transform a city.
 This includes the ‘Complete Streets’ concept, which Neel-Schaffer employed in designing the reconstruction of Capitol Street in downtown Jackson.